a-tal/fallingsky/README.md

 $ yes | pip install hg+http://bitbucket.org/pygame/pygame
 ```

+On Windows, if you only want to play Falling Sky and not develop or hack on it,
+there is a pre-built standalone binary .exe file available [for each tagged release](https://github.com/a-tal/fallingsky/releases).

+If you want to develop in windows, you'll need Python27 installed somewhere, then
-On Windows, install the pygame binaries from [pygame.org](http://pygame.org/download.shtml).
+install the pygame binaries from [pygame.org](http://pygame.org/download.shtml)
+and finally install either the [msi release](https://github.com/a-tal/fallingsky/releases)
+or git clone this repo and install it via setuptools or pip as per usual.

 Fallingsky